okta/okta-developer-docs/packages/@okta/vuepress-site/code/index.md

 Background services and third-party APIs that access your APIs require the same levels of authentication and authorization as users who access your web apps.
 However, a machine-to-machine sign-in flow is silent and requires no user interaction.
 In this situation, you need an SDK to perform two tasks:

 * Execute an [OIDC Client Credentials](/docs/guides/implement-grant-type/clientcreds/main/) exchange with Identity Engine and perform the authentication.
-* Validate access tokens locally once they are retrieved from Okta.
+* Validate access tokens locally once they’re retrieved from Okta.
 See [Validate Tokens Locally](#validate-tokens-locally).

 To initiate the OIDC exchange, use your preferred OIDC SDK.
 The following table names the SDK used in the sample app and guide.